 Presented to the outstanding graduating senior in the Department of Anthropology, based on GPA, departmental service and university-wide service.
 Selected by the Director of Undergraduate Studies and Undergraduate Committee.

-Marion Dickson Award for Outstanding Junior
+Marion Dickson Scholarship for Outstanding Junior

 This award is given to a junior student based on overall and

 departmental GPA and departmental service.
 Selected by the Director